-Fires began Oct.
-8 in Northern California, and engulfed more than 220,000 acres across eight counties.
-As many as 10 fires burned through the state’s “Wine Country,” including in the cities of Santa Rosa and Anaheim.
-At least 42 people have died and hundreds of injuries have been reported, and those numbers are expected to rise.
+Early October fires engulfed more than 220,000 acres across eight Northern California counties, with as many as 10 fires raging in the state’s “Wine Country,” including in the cities of Santa Rosa and Anaheim.
+At least 43 people were killed in the fires, and hundreds more were injured.

 At their height, the Northern California fires forced thousands to evacuate, knocked out power and gas service to nearly 100,000 customers and destroyed at least 8,400 homes and buildings.

 The blazes were pare of the most destructive wildfire season on record in California.
 Overall 9,133 charred more than 1.38 million acres, according to the California Department of Forestry and Fire Protection.